EmirhanOnder/Simple-Board-Game---Ai/README.md

 - When the turn limit is reached, the game ends and the player with more valid moveable space will be the winner.

-Grading
-- You will be graded based on your AI’s strength.
-Your AI algorithm must be an algorithm other than random.
-You must provide a heuristic function which will be applicable to any combination of limit and number of piece values.